 |Home:||N/A||Team:||CUBS - IL|

 |Draft:||Blue Jays #1 - 2012 - Out of Duke Univ.
 (NC)|

-Stroman grew up in Medford, N.Y., in Suffolk County.
-His parents split up when he was in elementary school but still have a good relationship, living barely a mile apart and working together to raise Marcus and his two siblings.
+Stroman grew up in Medford, New York, in Suffolk County.
+His parents split up when he was in 5th grade, but they still have a good relationship, living barely a mile apart and working together to raise Marcus and his two siblings.

 Earl Stroman is a police detective.
 He coached his son’s football, basketball, and baseball teams when Marcus was young, before passing him along to more advanced coaching.

 "Basketball was my first love,” he said.
 “But I realized I could go further in baseball.
 I still miss basketball.
 But it was the right decision.”

 Earl Stroman is a police detective, who offset his own small stature with an unrelenting will in the gym.
 He lifted every day and transformed himself into a physically imposing man.
 Earl, who is African-American, schooled his son on the inherent unfairness in life, that because he was small and black, he'd have to work twice as hard as anyone else to survive.
 He needed to be cocky, to know he was the best, and then back that attitude with action.

 As a 6-year-old, Marcus was already running parachute sprints and dragging weighted sleds.

 Though divorced, both parents were heavily involved in his life: Adlin, his mother, was the supporting, loving one, and Earl was the hard-ass.
 In the weeks that Marcus stayed with his father, Early would sometimes awaken his son before 5:00 a.m. so they could work out.
 They'd return to the gym later that night.

 "Go to work Boo," Earl would tell Marcus.